templecloud/website/lessons/3d-basic-rendering/rendering-3d-scene-overview/visibility-problem.md

 Keep in mind that while this may sound like old fashion to you, all graphics cards are using one implementation of the z-buffer algorithm, to produce images.
 These algorithms (at least z-buffering) are still commonly used today.

 <details>
-<summary>When opacity gets in the way.</summary>

 Why do we need to keep a list of points?
-Storing the point with the shortest distance to the eye doesn't require storing all the points in a list.
+Storing the point with the shortest distance to the eye shouldn't require storing all the points in a list.
 Indeed, you could very well do the following thing:

 - For each pixel in the image, set the variable z to infinity.
 - For each point in the scene.